tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer

 ```
-It is important that any command must ensure that it returns some events only if those events, when applied to the current aggregate state, will return an Ok result (and no error).
+It is important that any command must ensure that it will return Ok (and therefore, one or more events) only if when those events are processed with the current aggregate state, an Ok result, i.e. a valid aggregate state (and no error).
-For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to probe the sequence of two events to be eventually returned.
-The evolveUNforgivingErrors applies the events to the current state and will return an error if the result is an error.
+For that reason, before returning the events, I invoked the "evolveUNforgivingErrors" function to "probe" the sequence of two events to be eventually returned.
-The ordinary evolve is able to skip errors and return the state anyway.
+The evolveUNforgivingErrors processes some events to a given state of the aggregate returning an error or a valid state.
+There is also a similar function _evolve_ which is more tollerant and will just skip events that, when processed gives error, and can return a valid aggregate state anyway.

 Commands can use event caching if it is enabled as we have seen in the previous section.

 ## Undoer

-A command may have associated an _undoer_ which is similar to a command itself but it is aimed to eventually do the "reverse" of a command, which means  compensating the effect of a command in case such command is a part of a multiple stream transaction that fails.
+A command case in a command type definition may have associated an _undoer_ which is similar to a command itself, but it is aimed to eventually do the "reverse" of a command, which means  compensating the effect of a command in case such command is a part of a multiple stream transaction that fails.
 We need the _undoer_ only if the storage lack of multiple streams transactions (which is the case of EventStoreDb)

 ```FSharp
     type Undoer<'A, 'E when 'E :> Event<'A>> = 'A -> Result<List<'E>, string>
 ```

-So, as a recap: when the repository uses only in memory or Postgres storage, it doesn't need any _undoer_ because in memory and Postgres storage support multiple stream transactions.
+So, as a recap: when the repository uses storages like _in memory_ or _Postgres_, it doesn't need any _undoer_ because those storages support multiple stream transactions.
-If you will use an EventStoreDb like engine as storage, you may want to provide an undoer for each command in case it will be part of a multiple stream transaction.
+If you will use an EventStoreDb like engine as storage, you may want to provide an undoer for each command case.

-I am going to show an example of an undoer but before that let me remind the abstract definition of a command.
+I am going to show an example of an undoer.
+Let me remind the abstract definition of a command.

 ```FSharp
     type Command<'A, 'E when 'E :> Event<'A>> =